-- Students will be supervised within the College grounds from 8:20am each school day. - Students are not permitted to leave the College grounds during the day without written permission from their Home Class Teacher or Year Level Coordinator. - Students are supervised at recess and lunchtime. - For safety, students are not permitted to use the playground equipment unless supervised by a teacher.
-This rule applies at all times, including before and after school. - When dismissed at the end of the school day, students are expected to leave the College grounds immediately and proceed directly home.
-Students staying for activities organised by the College, such as sport, music or drama practice, will be supervised.
+- Students will be supervised within the College grounds from 8:20am each school day. - Students are not permitted to leave the College grounds once arriving in the morning. - Students are not permitted to leave the College grounds during the day without written permission from their Home Class Teacher, Year Level Coordinator or a parent/caregiver. - Students are supervised at recess and lunchtime. - For safety, students are not permitted to use the playground equipment unless supervised by a teacher.
+This rule applies at all times, including before and after school.

-- Reception-Year 6 students who are still within the College grounds or surrounds and unaccompanied when teachers finish afternoon yard duty (2:45pm Mondays and 3:35pm Tuesdays-Fridays) will be taken to the Out of School Hours Care (OSHC) service.
+- When dismissed at the end of the school day, students are expected to leave the College grounds immediately and proceed directly home.
+Students staying for activities organised by the College, such as sport, music or drama practice, will be supervised. - Reception-Year 6 students who are still within the College grounds or surrounds and unaccompanied when teachers finish afternoon yard duty (2:45pm Mondays and 3:35pm Tuesdays-Fridays) will be taken to the Out of School Hours Care (OSHC) service.
 Normal OSHC charges will apply.
 These areas include, but are not limited to, the footpaths around the College, the school library, school courtyards, the playground and SAC foyer. - Years 7-12 students who have not been collected when teachers finish afternoon yard duty have permission to work in the library within its normal opening hours.